-Lucky was the word that came to mind when Ruby Slipper’s Director Iolanthe Gabrie received an invitation to attend the Belle Magazine Reader’s dinner at the Olsen Hotel in South Yarra.
-Attending as a guest of Ruby Slipper’s wonderful clients Belle Property, it was an evening of amazing feasting and rare conversation.
+Lucky was the word that came to mind when Ruby Assembly’s Director Iolanthe Gabrie received an invitation to attend the Belle Magazine Reader’s dinner at the Olsen Hotel in South Yarra.
+Attending as a guest of Ruby Assembly’s wonderful clients Belle Property, it was an evening of amazing feasting and rare conversation.
 Here’s the lowdown on this special event from Iolanthe.

 What to wear, what to wear?
 I expected an evening of high style with contemporary Melbourne sensibility, and so I opted for a silk Arabella Ramsay gown from The Alice collection, Seed Femme leather booties and a necklace by Gulu/DeBeers.
 And to quote Frankie Valley, oh what a night.
 The Belle Magazine reader’s dinners are a celebration of unique Australian hospitality, conflated with a brief artist’s talk and stimulating conversation with new friends.
 You’ll likely see a photospread of the Olsen dinner in an upcoming Belle Magazine, but until then you’ll need to enjoy my *very blurry, but artistically so* photos of the night.

 Blurry but fabulous, an intimate dinner for 40 art and food enthusiasts held in the Penthouse of The Olsen Hotel.
 Cool jazz in the background, tinkling champagne glasses (Henschke wines throughout the night) and exceptional entrees of lobster carpaccio and roast pork belly on chickpea shortbreads.

 The theme of the night was wintery, with beautiful table settings of bare-rooted trees and bulbed tulips drawing the eye to the ceiling.
 Soft tree-trunk candles set the relaxed tone.